irfanhakim-as/linux-wiki/topics/kwallet.md

     ```

     > [!IMPORTANT]
-    > This logic will need to be reimplemented and adapted if the user uses a different default shell (i.e. `bash`).
+    > This logic will need to be reimplemented and adapted if the user uses a different default shell than any of the earlier examples (i.e. `zsh`).

     This sets the value of `SSH_ASKPASS_REQUIRE` to `never` when the user is logged in remotely via SSH and does not have access to a graphical session.